Jordyn Woods & Tristan Thompson’s Relationship Following Cheating Scandal Revealed, Per ‘HL’

 “Kylie and Jordyn will be OK, but Jordyn will probably never fully recover from this with the rest of the family.
 Trust was broken and Jordyn will not be as tight with the rest of the family after this.
 While Kylie may forgive Jordyn one day soon and bring her back into her life, Jordyn will never again be invited to the kids’ birthday parties or be as close as she was prior to this mess.
 Jordyn’s trust and place in the family has been damaged and she will have to repair that which will take some time,” a source told the outlet.

-Meanwhile, Khloe Kardashian has been posting cryptic messages online about the situation, and her sister Kim Kardashian and best friend, Malika Haqq have also thrown shade, but Jordyn Woods, Kylie Jenner, and Tristan Thompson have all remained mostly silent during the cheating scandal, which will likely play out on Keeping Up With the Kardashians next season.
+Meanwhile, Khloe Kardashian has been posting cryptic messages online about the situation, and her sister, Kim Kardashian, and best friend, Malika Haqq, have also thrown shade, but Jordyn Woods, Kylie Jenner, and Tristan Thompson have all remained mostly silent during the cheating scandal, which will likely play out on Keeping Up With the Kardashians next season.